-With all the recent “self-proclaimed” prophets and people with “messages from God” in different movements and on the internet and YouTube it is important for God’s people to use scriptural discernment and not be deceived.
+In light of our Torah focus on Moshe and our great prophets of our Haftarah’s, in contrast with all of the modern day “self-proclaimed” prophets and people with “messages from God” in different movements and on the internet, it is important for God’s people to use scriptural discernment and not be deceived.
 The following eight tests of a true prophet we hope will help you not be swayed by every passing wind of false doctrine and misleading teachings based in speculation, originating in false “spirit” filled individuals and coming from various man-made religions.

 Test Number One – Predictions must come to pass: Deuteronomy 18:21-22:

 “And if thou say in thine heart, How shall we know the word which the Lord hath not spoken?
 When a prophet speaks in the name of the Lord, if the thing follow not, nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken it presumptuously: thou shalt not be afraid of him.”

 In other words, if a prediction a prophet makes does not come to pass, he is a false prophet.
 That’s pretty straightforward, isn’t it?
 Not some predictions, but every prediction must come just as prophesied.
 Jeremiah 28:9 says, “The prophet which prophesies of peace, when the word of the prophet shall come to pass, then shall the prophet be known, that the Lord hath truly sent him.”
 A true prophet absolutely does not lie.
 His predictions will be one hundred percent fulfilled.
 Jeremiah 23:16 further admonishes us not to listen to someone whose words do not come to pass as they fill you with false hope!